 In Pineda’s case, once he had paid the agents, he crossed the bridge, following their instructions, and arrived in Guatemala.
 He went to the parking lot and had a snack while waiting for his friend to get his passport stamped.
 “When the immigration officials arrived and saw me eating, they started asking me what truck I was driving, and I told them that I was being politically persecuted.
 They still asked me for my passport stamp and COVID test,” Pineda says.
 “But hey, there they were a little more conscientious and only took 150 dollars from me, for a soda to quench their thirst.”

 Encarni Pindado is a freelance photojournalist.
-Duncan Tucker is Amnesty International’s regional media manager for the Americas.
+Amnesty International press office is Amnesty International’s regional media manager for the Americas.
 This feature was produced in collaboration with the Inclusive Mobility in the Pandemic Alliance, an initiative led by Amnesty International, the Independent Monitoring Group of El Salvador and the Institute for Women in Migration, in which more than 30 civil society organizations in Mexico and Central America participate.
 The Alliance demands protection for migrants in the context of the pandemic.